Odin107/FYS5429/README.md

 ### Key Components:

  - `PINNs_heat.py`: Core script for defining, training, and evaluating the PINN model tailored for heat diffusion problems.
+ - `Leaky_relu.py`: Core script for defining, training, and evaluating the PINN model tailored for heat diffusion problems with the Leaky ReLU activation function.
+ - `SiLU.py`: Core script for defining, training, and evaluating the PINN model tailored for heat diffusion problems with the SiLU activation function.
+ - `Tanh.py`: Core script for defining, training, and evaluating the PINN model tailored for heat diffusion problems with the Tanh activation function.
+ - `Sigmoid.py`: Core script for defining, training, and evaluating the PINN model tailored for heat diffusion problems with the Sigmoid activation function.
  - `anal_anim.py`: Script for generating animations from the analytical solutions.
  - `FEM_heat.py`: Finite Element Method (FEM) implementation for heat diffusion.

+#### Note!
+The files for the different activation functions are exactly the same and could easily have been made into one file, as done for the Navier-Stokes model.
+However, these could be run sequentially from the terminal.

 ### Usage